finnkauski/lighthouse/README.md

 After installing you will have to authenticate to a `Philips Hue` bridge (the box that controls the lights).
-All commands with the exception of `discover` will run you through a HUE authentication flow.
+All commands with the exception of `discover` will run you through a Hue authentication flow.

 #### Example commands